-Approximately 75 minutes ($395): This is the initial visit for new patients in our practice.
+The initial visit is for new patients and those seeking a second opinion.
 The parents and the child/teen are both present, though we always provide time with each family member alone when appropriate.
-It is important that the parents provide copies of prior records and reports.
-This visit is also appropriate if you are seeking a second opinion or changing physicians for medication management.
-We require you complete the new patient forms on our website and have a brief interview with our staff before scheduling a new patient.
+It is important that the parents provide copies of prior records and reports when the child/teen has been previously evaluated.
+We also require you complete the new patient forms on our website and have a brief interview with our staff before we can schedule you as a new patient.
 This screening process is necessary to insure we are the best fit for you and your family.
 Not everyone who contacts our office will be seen and if we determine we are not the appropriate setting we will do our best to point you in the right direction.

 The fees for my consultative services are customary and at the lower end of the range for private pay services in my field.
 We are unable to accept insurance directly at this time.
 Payment is expected at the time of service.
 We will email you an invoice for you to file a claim with your health insurance company.
 If your plan is a PPO, POS or provides for out of network coverage you should be able to obtain reimbursement.
 If you have not met your deductible the visit can be submitted towards your plan’s deductible.
 In addition you may want to inquire if your insurance company has an “out of network exemption” .
 Quite frequently they have this when a specialty, such as Developmental and Behavioral Pediatrics is not available in network.